Data in machine learning: collection, types and structure

 Types of features

-Reading the previous example, we can see that some features are different.
+By reading the previous example, we can see that some features are different.

 For height or age, the values are numeric and limitless.
 Features like this are called numerical features.